-Slide the baffle into its open position (see Baffle Operation) and open secondary air control fully.
-Light one or two firelighters placed centrally on the grate, allowing the flames to become established before placing several pieces of small dry kindling in a criss-cross fashion above the firelighters, taking care not to smother the fire.
+Slide the baffle into its open position (see Baffle Operation) and open secondary air control fully and light one or two firelighters placed centrally on the grate, allowing the flames to become established before placing several pieces of small dry kindling in a criss-cross fashion above the firelighters, taking care not to smother the fire.
 Close the stove door.
-Once the kindling is well alight open the door (slide baffle into open position) and build the fire by gradually adding fuel, closing the door afterwards.
+Once the kindling is well alight open the door and build the fire by gradually adding fuel, closing the door afterwards.